dfandrich/testclutch-curl-web/README.md

 This is necessary because the crontab file is not preserved over the redeployment.

+Also, remember to download any needed journal logs first as they will be lost during redeployment.

 # Tokens

 GitHub requires an access token for Test Clutch to download GitHub Actions